Myxfall/MOBI-AID/README.md

 # MOBI-AID
 Dashboard of bikeStations villo in brussels

+## Install
+Needing packages:
+  * shiny
+  * shinydashboard
+  * leaflet
+  * RSQLite
+  * dygraphs
+  * xts

+> ./dynamicTable.R
+> ./parserStations.R

+> ./dashboard.R

+And go to the localhost on your browser

 ## Presentation
 This is a dashboard where you can see various informations about the using of the villo in Brussels.